 In 2014, Pason replaced the RSU Plan with the PSU Plan for executive officers.
 All RSUs previously granted will continue to mature in accordance with the terms of the RSU Plan.
-Pason continues to use RSU grants as a medium-term incentive for all other eligible positions across Pason, and for certain newly hired executive officers.
+Pason continues to use RSU grants as a medium-term incentive for all other eligible positions across Pason, and for initial one-time grants for certain newly hired executive officers.